mmcatdb/mmcat/documentation/content/en/theoreticalBackground/schemaAndInstanceCategory.md

 One $t_i$ is called an *active domain row*.
 A set of all $t_i$ together creates an *active domain* (or *instance object*) of the schema object $A$, which can be denoted as $I(A)$.

-It's important to note that the objects $B$ and $C$ must be the simple schema objects with the empty signature as an identifier so we can reference them by their values.
-A complex object (eg. $A$) can be also referenced but we have to use one of its identifiers to do so.
+It's important to note that the objects $B$ and $C$ must be the simple schema objects with the empty signature as an identifier, so we can reference them by their values.
+A complex object (e.g. $A$) can be also referenced, but we have to use one of its identifiers to do so.

 ### Morphisms